-The West of England serves, and requires linkages to, the wider South West, South Wales, the rest of the UK and international locations, to meet its growth targets and ambitions.
-The economic viability of the West of England and surrounding areas is dependent upon the provision of convenient and attractive access arrangements for industrial, business, shopping and tourist trips.
+The West of England serves, and requires linkages to, the wider South West, South Wales, the rest Two main policies will support delivery of the of the UK and international locations, to meet JLTP4 objectives at the beyond West of England its growth targets and ambitions.
+The economic connectivity level: viability of the West of England and surrounding areas is dependent upon the provision of and improve connectivity to international convenient and attractive access arrangements markets for industrial, business, shopping and tourist trips.
 However, trip lengths mean travel choices are often more limited for longer journeys.
-Combined with a network that is increasingly under pressure, specific challenges for connectivity beyond the West of England have been identified, building on the general challenges included in Section 2:
+Combined for all trips with a network that is increasingly under pressure, specific challenges for connectivity beyond the The policies will be delivered by focussing on West of England have been identified, building on specific interventions. the general challenges included in Section 2: